Math Software Online: MathScore.com

 Answer these word problems.

-2. You collect stamps.
-Jose takes half of one less than the number of stamps you have.
-At your request, Liz decides to double your quantity of stamps.
-In the end, you have 6 stamps.
-How many stamps did you originally have?
+You collect marbles.
+Mary takes half of one less than the number of marbles you have.
+At the end you have 7.
+How many marbles did you start with?

 Answer these word problems.